Military chopper crash in Calif. leaves 2 dead

 A U.S. Army Apache attack helicopter crashed in the predawn hours early Saturday while flying a routine training mission at the National Training Center at Fort Irwin in California.

 Both the pilot and the co-pilot were killed, according to Lt.
-Col. Jason S. Brown, an Army spokesman at the Pentagon.
+Col. Jason S. Brown, a spokesman for the Army at the Pentagon.

 “The cause is currently under investigation and next-of-kin notifications are ongoing, therefore we can provide no further details at this time,” he said in a statement to Fox News.